fmacrae/YOLO-on-Lambda/README.md

 Big thanks to Redmon, Joseph and Farhadi, Ali for darknet https://pjreddie.com/darknet/yolo/ and Rustem Feyzkhanov for his https://github.com/ryfeus/lambda-packs repo which I used as inspiration for this.

 ### Installing this on AWS Lambda
 Everything is already prepared in the zip file `darknetmin.zip` and it will use my S3 to pull the weights and sample image from.
-The code that will execute is in the `service.py` file in the `handler(event, context)` fucntion.
+The code that will execute is in the `service.py` file in the `handler(event, context)` function.

 1. Create an AWS account.
-2. Create a Role in IAM, calling it something sensible like 'LambdaFullPlusS3' - I gave it AWSLambdaFullAccess, AmazonS3FullAccess and CloudWatchFullAccess which is probably more than needed but fine for a demo.
+2. Create a Role in IAM, Under Services select IAM then select Roles from the sidebar.
+Click Create Role, Select Lambda, click next.
+Select permissions - I gave it AWSLambdaFullAccess, AmazonS3FullAccess and CloudWatchFullAccess which is probably more than needed but fine for a demo.
+Click next.
+Give the role a name calling it something sensible like 'LambdaFullPlusS3'.
+Click Create.
 3. Under Services select Lambda then 'Create Function'
  - Author from scratch
  - Give it a Name